 Code Like a Girl recently met up with the two founders and data scientists of DataMinds, Jessica Hill and Karina Samsonova.
-Armed with their finance, analytics, and data science background, they launched DataMinds in 2016.
-We chatted to Jess and Karina's about the start of the company, automation, and how AI could help more businesses understand and apply data.

 Jess and Karina met at a marketing agency in the data science team when Jess was Karina’s boss.
 Karina had a finance background but joined a marketing company to move into analytics.
 Jess had worked her way up from an analyst role to data scientist at the same organisation.
 Together they were responsible for all of the reporting and analytics and data mining that was informing marketing decisions.